The Lemnos Stele

 Furthermore, only four vowels are attested: a, e, i and o.
 Etruscan also has only four vowels: a, e, i and u.
 If the Lemnian language is related to Etruscan, then clearly Lemnian o will correspond to Etruscan u.

-We do not know what sound z denoted in either language; possibly it was some sort of voiceless affricate such as [ʦ] or [ʧ].
+We do not know what sound z denoted in either language; possibly it was some sort of voiceless affricate such as [ʦ] or [ʧ.

 - Line A1

-- We possibly have here the name of the dead person, Holaie, followed by a term of relationship
+- We possibly have here the name of the dead person, Holaie; it has been suggested that this name

 naφoθ, cf. Etruscan napti ~ nefts "grandson".
 The case